SolaceLabs/customer-controlled-region-reference-architectures/eks/README.md

  * kube-proxy
  * eks-pod-identity-agent

-PubSub+ Cloud also requires the use of `cluster-autoscaler` and `aws-load-balancer-controller` to operate.
+Solace Cloud also requires the use of `cluster-autoscaler` and `aws-load-balancer-controller` to operate.
 Instructions can be found below on how to deploy them into the cluster using the Helm values provided by the Terraform project.

 This project uses [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html) to provide add-ons as well as the `cluster-autoscaler` and `aws-load-balancer-controller` with the appropriate AWS IAM permissions to operate.